 Welcome to BGC where our mission is giving you all the detailed, updated information you need to confidently build your own gaming computers from scratch - even if you're a complete beginner who's never seen the inside of a PC before.
+If you simply want our latest build recommendations, head straight over to the best builds section.
+Otherwise keep reading for a full beginner's overview of how to build your own computers.

 When you learn how to build gaming computers, you'll not only stretch your money further and get the fastest performance for your budget (meaning higher frame rates and better graphics), but you'll also be able to include more reliable, higher-quality parts that will allow your system to run as smooth, cool and quiet as possible - for as long as possible.

-Plus, when you build a gaming PC it will be WAY easier to upgrade or maintain your machine, as you'll have full flexibility and control from the very start which means you can easily tweak it over the years however you see fit (and without encountering issues).
+Plus, when you build a gaming PC it will be way easier to upgrade or maintain your machine, as you'll have full flexibility and control from the very start which means you can easily tweak it over the years however you see fit (and without encountering issues).
 For example, some prebuilt PCs are quite limited in the upgrades you can do, and some manufacturers even void your warranty if you simply open up the computer case.

 Furthermore, building a gaming computer means you can specifically choose the right parts to fully maximize performance in the specific games/applications you care about most.
 Last but definitely not least, building a gaming PC yourself also means you can select the exact style, theme and features that you really want, to end up with your dream computer.
 The bottom line?
 Buying a prebuilt desktop, while convenient for those who are really impatient or strapped for time, just cannot compare to the many upsides of building your own.